 Goldman Sachs full year 2020 revenues increased by 22% y-o-y to $44.6 billion.
 It was mainly due to its strength in sales & trading and investment banking businesses.
 While businesses and individuals have suffered in 2020 due to the impact of the Covid-19 crisis and the economic slowdown, investment banking and sales & trading have seen significant growth.
 Investment banking benefitted from higher underwriting deal volume and sales & trading derived its growth from higher trading volumes in the markets.

 While the company reported unprecedented growth in Q2 and Q3 on a year-on-year basis, Q4 results were no different.
-The same trend continued in Q1 FY2021, with the bank posting a growth of more than 100% in the top-line.
-We expect the same momentum to continue in the second quarter.
+Further, The same trend continued in 2021 as well, leading to $59.3 billion in full year revenues.

 Below are key drivers of Goldman Sachs’ value that present opportunities for upside or downside to the current Trefis price estimate for the company’s stock: